Nominations have opened for IAATI's International Board

 - Legal Compliance - ensure that the organization complies with all aspects of the law, including legislation covering such areas as employment, trading, occupational health and safety

-- Risk - ensure major risks are identified and managed, ensure a risk management plan is established and monitored to ensure compliance and effectiveness
+- Risk - ensure major risks are identified and managed, and ensure a risk management plan is established and monitored to ensure compliance and effectiveness

 - Organizational Performance - monitor management and organizational performance